-The smart patch program is written by MATLAB and used to monitor the patients that use the patch. (as shown in Fig. 9).
+The smart patch program is written in MATLAB and is used to monitor patients using the patch, as shown in Fig. 9.
 This program gives the orders to the dongle, receives the data from the dongle, processes the data received from the dongle, displays them on the program interface, and sends the processed data to the dongle.
 These steps are shown in Fig. 10.
 When the smart patch program starts, it shows two options to the user:

-- New patient: option allows to user to add new patient and enter their information (patient information include name, age, gender, etc.); then, after clicking on create; the program goes to the next page. - Open patient: option allows the user to open the patient already saved in previous time and monitor them.
+- New patient: This option allows to user to add new patient and enter their information (patient information include name, age, gender, etc.); then, after clicking on create; the program goes to the next page. - Open patient: option allows the user to open the patient already saved in previous time and monitor them.